 Faculty and Staff

-Sabine Bastiaans, Program Assistant
+Sabine Bastiaans, MS, Program Coordinator

 Sabine has an MS in gender, sexuality, and society and a minor in international development studies from the University of Amsterdam.
 She has since been involved in trans(gender) advocacy through such groups as Principle17.
 She has always preferred an intersectional approach, seeking like-minded people at the University of Colour: Decolonization School.
 Although she was born with a Dutch passport, she comes from a broad international upbringing, having been born in Panama and raised in Peru, Bolivia, Austria, and Thailand.
 During her BS (in communications) she enjoyed a semester abroad in Turkey and an internship in the UAE.